qgis/QGIS-Documentation/docs/training_manual/create_vector_data/topo_editing.rst

    .. figure:: img/reshape_result.png
       :align: center

-You can do the opposite, too:
+Cut away a part:

 #.
+Select the polygon using the |selectRectangle|
+   :sup:`Select Features by area or single click` tool.
+#.
 Click outside the polygon.
 #.
-Draw a rectangle into the polygon.
+Draw a shape inside the polygon.
+The last vertex must be back
+   outside the polygon.
 #.
-Right-click outside the polygon again:
+Right-click outside the polygon:

    .. figure:: img/reshape_inverse_example.png
      :align: center